Categories

 We want to reassure you that all residents and staff at our Largs Home are safe and well.

-Despite local flooding isolating the Home, all residents are well and the home remains fully operational.
+Despite local flooding continuing to impact the Home, all residents are well and the home remains fully operational.
 We are making the appropriate arrangements for staff.

-Our team is closely monitoring the situation and following SES advice.
+Our team is closely monitoring the situation and liaising with the SES.

 If anything changes, we will update you immediately.
 While the phones are currently working, if you have trouble reaching the home, please call us on 1300 738 388 and we’ll pass on your message.